JoshSchramm94/validateHOT/README.md

 ### Example II - CBC with linear-coded attribute(s)

-In a second example, we again use a *CBC*, however, this time we show how to use the package if one of the variables is linear-coded.
+In the second example, we again use a *CBC*, however, this time we show how to use the package if one of the variables is linear-coded.
 All other examples are provided in the accompanied vignette.